apache/servicemix4-features/examples/cxf-osgi/README.txt

 more information about the features facility, see the README.txt file in the examples parent directory.

-When the feature is installed, output for publishing the CXF endpoint is displayed to the console.

 To view the service WSDL, open your browser and go to the following
 URL: